 Here are three takeaways focused on increasing transparency between IT leaders and product providers through peer sharing and access to data that promotes success for all learners.

-It’s important for K-12 districts to identify what tools are actually being accessed in their classrooms and to assess how well their established processes for requesting, vetting, purchasing and implementing new edtech solutions are actually working.
+It’s important for K-12 leaders to identify what tools are actually being accessed in their classrooms and to assess how well established processes for requesting, vetting, purchasing and implementing new edtech solutions are working.

-This can be done in a couple of fairly simple, cost-free ways.
+This can be done in a couple of fairly simple, cost-effective ways.

 Another way is for districts to complete an inventory of all edtech tools being accessed by their teachers and students.
 For districts operating in GSuite, the LearnPlatform Google Chrome extension provides comprehensive dashboard analytics that show you what tools are being accessed in your district and by whom.